Theorem V: Consciousness is a Special Kind of Reentrant Signaling State

 It is to be note that the consciousness mental process does not functions to be consciously aware of and consciously experience all mental process functions.
 Some mental processes are not accessible to the consciousness mental process, and it can neither be aware of nor experience their functions .
 These mental processes are called sub-conscious or unconscious mental processes.
 Mental processes whose functions the consciousness mental process can be aware of and experience are called conscious mental processes (which are different from the consciousness mental process).
 And it is only the functions of these mental processes that the consciousness mental process functions to be aware of and experience.
 Because, when the consciousness mental process functions to be aware of and experience these conscious mental processes’ functions, the awareness of what their phenomenal characteristics are like occurs, these conscious mental processes’ functions must have consciously experienceable phenomenal characteristics.
 This means that all conscious mental processes’ functions are qualia and that the consciousness mental process is aware of and experiences only these mental processes’ functions, which are qualia.

 To reiterate, when the consciousness mental process functions to be aware of and experience qualia, awareness and experiences of qualia, with the awareness of what the qualia’s phenomenal characteristics are like occurring, occur.
 From the definitions of conscious awareness and conscious experiences in section 3.2, it can thus be concluded that the consciousness mental process is the mental process that functions to create conscious awareness and experiences.
 (N.B.
 From now on, whenever conciseness is required, the term “conscious awareness and conscious experiences” will be abbreviated to “conscious awareness and experiences”.)
-But, in a normal condition, the consciousness mental process creates conscious awareness and experiences of several mental process functions (such as those of a visual perception, an auditory perception, a perception of time, a perception of self, and an emotion) simultaneously.
+But, in a normal condition, the consciousness mental process creates conscious awareness and experiences of several mental process functions (such as those of a visual perception, an auditory perception, a touch perception, an emotion, and a thought) simultaneously.
 So, in a normal condition, the consciousness mental process creates the composite of all conscious awareness and experiences.
 If we defined that “consciousness” is what the consciousness mental process creates – then “consciousness” is the composite of all conscious awareness and experiences.
 This is the definition of “consciousness” in this theory:

 Definition.
 Consciousness is the composite of all conscious awareness and conscious experiences.